 When she would tell her story, she’d start to laugh.
 Her pattern was interrupted.
 Her flow was scrambled.
 She was so used to telling that story the same way with the same emotions every time that when that pattern got confused, she forgot how to feel bad about it.

-Isn’t that wild?
-They are simply patterns that lead to feeling good or feeling bad.
-When you find what interrupts those patterns, you simply lose connection to the emotions.
+That’s fascinating to me.
+These unconscious behaviors are simply patterns that lead to feeling good or feeling bad.
+When you find what interrupts those patterns, you lose connection to the emotions.
 For bad emotions, that’s a great thing!
-But, it works for good emotions too, so you have to be careful.
+But it works for good emotions too so you have to be careful.

-For example, if you love to come home to a clean house every day, and it makes you feel good to see everything in its place, your pattern is set that when you come home, you feel good.
+For example, if you love to come home to a clean house every day and it makes you feel good to see everything in its place, your pattern is set that when you come home, you feel good.
 If however, you started coming home and the house was messy every time, you might start to be upset.
-Soon, the pattern would be every time you come home, you’d feel bad – even when there’s no mess!
+Soon the pattern would be every time you come home, you’d feel bad – even when there was no mess!